It’s time you faced it, if you haven’t already.

 Then you’ll network your way into the companies you’ve targeted those job search marketing collaterals towards, whether or not they’ve posted openings for jobs you want.

-Identify and connect directly with executive recruiters, key hiring decision makers, and employees, where they hang out online and offline.
+Identify and connect directly with people at your target companies − hiring decision makers and other employees at almost any professional level − where they hang out online and offline.
 LinkedIn Company profiles and each company’s website will help you find them.

-You may not know that one of the best ways to land a job at one of your target companies is through a referral from an employee . . . at almost any professional level.
+You may not know that one of the best ways to land a job at one of your target companies is through a referral from an employee.
 Employers are more attracted to people referred by their own employees because they feel they already know them.
 And the referring employees may receive a monetary reward for bringing in a good-fit candidate.
 Everybody wins.

-This proactive approach will lead you to the goldmine of “hidden jobs” at your target companies.
-That is:
+This proactive approach will lead you into the goldmine of “hidden jobs” at your target companies.

 How to Build Your Executive Network